 What Is a Drag Along Right?

-A drag along right, drag along provision, or bring along right, is a right that gives majority investors the ability to sell a company to a third-party without consent from minority shareholders.
+A drag-along right, drag along provision, or bring along right, is a right that gives majority investors the ability to sell a company to a third-party without consent from minority shareholders.
 This helps protect the majority and eliminate the minority.
 However, minority shareholders still receive an equal sales price, terms, and conditions as the majority.
 In a sale, the drag along agrees to sell the entirety of the stock they own.
 In a structured merger, the minority shareholder agrees to vote in favor of the merger.

-Why Is a Drag Along Right Important?
+Why Is a Drag-Along Right Important?

 In rare cases, minority shareholders have blocked the sale of a company by renegotiating terms.
-Minority shareholders can also hold up transactions approved by the super-majority, causing a freeze out of a merger.
+Minority shareholders can also hold up transactions approved by the super-majority, causing a freeze-out of a merger.

-Although drag along rights protect majority shareholders, they also aid minority shareholders.
+Although drag along rights protects majority shareholders, they also aid minority shareholders.
 Because the sale price, terms, and conditions are the same as the majority, minority shareholders can get a cut of the profits they may not usually get.
 However, minority investors may have to waive their appraisal rights.

 Appraisal rights are the right of a minority shareholder to petition the court for a fair value of their shares.
 To keep their appraisal rights, the shareholder cannot vote in favor of the sale.
-Because this puts a snag in sales, term sheets usually note that these are lost in a drag along situation.
+Because this puts a snag in sales, term sheets usually note that these are lost in a drag-along situation.

 Waiving appraisal rights hasn't been controversial until recently.
 In Halpin vs. Riverstone Inc., minority shareholders, with the consent of the majority, challenged this ruling.
 They contended that cannot waive his appraisal right for a price determined by the majority later.
 The court didn't side with either, but it did raise the question of appraisal rights.
-In addition, the court sided with the minority because the majority failed to exercise the drag along properly, as it didn't tell the minority of the transaction beforehand.
+Also, the court sided with the minority because the majority failed to exercise the drag along properly, as it didn't tell the minority of the transaction beforehand.

 Reasons to Consider Using a Drag Along Right